denys-olleik/accounting/readme.md

 * **Using**: C# • ASP.NET MVC • Vue.js • PostgreSQL

-Personally, I think accounting is snakeoil.
-It's made up.
-Do you think some distant alien civilization also came up with debits, credits, and all the other bullshit that comes with it?
+Personally, I think accounting is snake oil—it's all made up.
+Do you think some distant alien civilization also came up with debits, credits, and all the other 🐂💩 that comes with it?
 I didn't think so.

 ## Set Up